mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/intro.md

-## Overview
+## Scenario Overview

-In this tutorial, we will learn how to create a Helm chart to maintain an example application - https://github.com/mluyo3414/hello-kubernetes (credit to paulbouwer who created it).
+In this tutorial, we will learn how to create a new Helm chart to maintain an example application - https://github.com/mluyo3414/hello-kubernetes (credit to paulbouwer who created it).

 ## Technologies review

 * [Kubernetes](https://kubernetes.io/), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.